mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 They say that "teaching is the best way to learn".
 On the Internet your students are anyone who finds what you share to be useful or interesting (as well as your future self, who very well may thank you for taking the time to write up your findings).

-Even if you have already gone through the work of developing an idea or program or other finished product, *explaining* it helps cement your learning: "The act of transforming ideas into words is an amazingly efficient way to solidify and refine your thoughts about a given topic"[^preston-werner].
+Even if you have already gone through the work of developing an idea or program or other finished product, *explaining* it helps cement your learning: "The act of transforming ideas into words is an amazingly efficient way to solidify and refine your thoughts about a given topic."[^preston-werner]

 [^preston-werner]: Tom Preston-Werner, “Blogging Like a Hacker,” Tom Preston-Werner's Blog, November 11, 2008, [`http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html`](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).